KoushikAS/Stock_Exchange_Matching_Engine/README.md

 ## Testing

-There are two type of testing functionality testing Ensure the proxy server is running and then type the command
+There are two type of testing

+Functionality testing: Ensure the exchange matching  server returns the expected output
 ```
 cd testing/
 bash functionality-test.sh